 The issues that I’m having a hard time accepting are only exacerbated by the size they were scanned at.
 (Done for me by the shop who developed the film.)
 When I got them, I had to resize them to make them bigger in Lightroom, which has only made them look even worse.

-I’d be lying if I said that I wasn’t a little disappointed with how all of these shots turned out.
+I’d be lying if I said that I wasn’t a little disappointed with how all of these York film shots turned out.
 My first roll of film seemed to have several hitters, which made up for the handful of missers that I took too.
 The second roll of film certainly hasn’t been the best.
 But, even though they haven’t turned out how I wanted or expected, I still really loved shooting away with my little camera.
 And that’s all that matters, isn’t it?
 Having fun while you’re doing it.
 (Even if the end product probably isn’t Instagram-worthy.)

 If photography isn’t enjoyable, you’re doing it for all the wrong reasons.